 The personal computing segment has seen a lot of experimentation when it comes to hardware, as well.
-It has come in many form factors: the traditional Desktop, notebooks, tablets with stylus, PDA’s and handhelds, new generation tabs and phones capable of advanced computing.
+It has come in many form factors: the traditional Desktop, notebooks, tablets with a stylus, PDA’s and handhelds, new generation tabs, and phones capable of advanced computing.

 With all the changes recently hitting the industry and all the innovations going around, it’s time that we take a look at what’s relevant and what’s not in the PC segment.

-With the release of innovative products from Apple, introduction of tablets with thinner and lighter form factors, there has been house-wives’ talks going around that PC’s are dead.
+With the release of innovative products from Apple, introduction of tablets with thinner and lighter form factors, there have been housewives talks going around that PCs are dead.
 So let me set that right.
-PC’s aren’t dead and aren’t going to be.
+PCs aren’t dead and aren’t going to be.
 But changes are something you can definitely expect.
-Desktops with traditional keyboards and mouse are here with powerful hardware, and to carry out most of the tasks, we all need desktops.
+Desktops with traditional keyboards and mice are here with powerful hardware, and to carry out most of the tasks, we all need desktops.

 Like all dying age technologies, during the transition from, bad to good, there’s been always an intermediate guy, who just appears and disappears like a spark.
 For example, Pagers!
 Those were the small devices that appeared between the transitions of landlines to cell phones.

 So were the Netbooks.
 These were expected to satisfy those who weren’t satisfied with the tabs, nor with the notebooks.
-Netbooks were supposed to serve the purpose of Notebook and Tab at same time, working as a low-cost entity.
-But I guess those aren’t really the replacement to notebooks.
-The just aren’t powerful enough.
+Netbooks were supposed to serve the purpose of Notebook and Tab at the same time, working as a low-cost entity.
+But I guess those aren’t really the replacement for notebooks.
+They just aren’t powerful enough.
 The idea was strictly set to the limits of Internet usage.
 What about power computing?
 An even bigger – “No”.

 So something new had to be there.
 And last year Intel envisioned the same.
 They wanted powerful computing in small ultra-thin form factors, with highly durable battery life.
 And they were called Ultrabooks.